Why do elements disappear in Revit views?

 - Visibility can be adjusted in Visibility/Graphics → Design Options

-setting shows the Primary Option
+- The <Automatic> setting shows the Primary Option

 To transfer elements from the main model into an option: